- Research & Policy

 Students take classes taught by the Keough School’s core faculty of scholars, practitioners, and policymakers, faculty in other divisions throughout the University of Notre Dame, and distinguished visiting faculty, policy professionals, and practitioners.

-Courses in economics and statistics are not required for admission.
-However, students who apply for the Sustainable Development or Global Affairs concentrations will be better placed for admission and success in the program if they have taken introductory coursework in micro- and macroeconomics and statistics.
+Students who apply for the Sustainable Development or Global Affairs concentrations will be better placed for admission and success in the program if they have taken introductory coursework in micro- and macroeconomics and statistics.

 Students who are not native English speakers or who have not studied for two or more years at a university in which English is the primary language of instruction are required to take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 The institution code for the GRE and TOEFL is 1841.